Video published 25 December 2014, a few months after Chimelong Ocean Kingdom opened, when all three bears were housed together.

 Exhibit: Polar Horizon

 We believe that there are three polar bears here but have no information at present on their gender, names, ages or history other than a description of one of the bears as being “very old”.
+A report in March 2018 from the China Cetacean Alliance suggests that only two bears remain; if this is the case we would assume the oldest bear has probably died.

 Opened in 2014, when it was said to be the World’s largest aquarium, Chimelong Ocean Kingdom is located at Chimelong International Ocean Resort in Hengqin, Zhuhai.
 The site is currently undergoing a large expansion including the construction of the “Marine Science Park”, due to be completed in late 2019.